-On an early morning during my trip to Cape Town, we decided to visit the gorgeous Kirstenbosch Botanical Garden.
+On an early morning during my trip to Cape Town, South Africa, we decided to visit the gorgeous Kirstenbosch Botanical Garden.
 Considered the most beautiful garden in Africa and declared a UNESCO World Heritage Site in 2004, it’s found on the stunning slopes of Table Mountain and is a part of the mountain’s national park.

 According to the website, Lonely Planet, “about 9000 of Southern Africa’s 22,000 plant species are grown here.
 You’ll find a fragrance garden… a Braille trail… a sculpture garden and a section for useful plants, as well as a section of the wild almond hedge planted in 1660 by Jan van Riebeeck to form the boundary of the Dutch outpost.”